upkie/vulp/README.md

 > Why the name "Vulp"?

 [Vulp](https://en.wiktionary.org/wiki/vulp#Noun_2) means "fox" in Romansh, a language spoken in the Swiss canton of the Grisons.
-Foxes are arguably lightweight and quite reliable in their reaction times 😉
+Foxes are arguably lightweight and quite consistent in their reaction times 😉